rust-spandex/book/src/syntax-basic.md

 ## Inline

-Like many markup languages, SpanDeX has inline elements that allow you to modify your content.
-Inline elements can't spread accross different paragraphs.
+Like many markup languages, DeX has inline elements that allow you to typeset your content.
+Inline elements cannot spread accross different paragraphs.
 If you want to do that, you will have to end your inline at the end of your paragraph, and start it again at the begining of the next one.

 ### Bold

-To put some content in bold, you need to put in between stars (`*`).
+To put some content in bold, you need to put it between stars (`*`).
 For example, you can do:

 ``` none